Line98Dev/offline-video-editing/Documentation/User.md

     <img src="https://github.com/Line98Dev/offline-video-editing/blob/master/Auxiliary%20Files/LogOut.png" width="400">

   * Assume your software is available to the end-user in some form through a URL or installation of the binary
     * For less expirenced users go through Microsoft Store.
-If you want a challenge to the Viuals Studio route.
+If you want a challenge to the Visual Studio route.